How to Pay for Assisted Living: 6 Options

 • Other factors like location

-• This is a special type of home loan where long-time homeowners borrow cash against the value of their home and don’t have to sell their home.
+• This is a special type of home loan where long-time homeowners borrow money against the value of their home, without having to sell it.

-• There are three types of reverse mortgage.
+• There are three types of reverse mortgages.
 Speak with a reputable bank to learn about the risks and benefits.

 • For those who qualify, Medicaid pays for long-term assisted living care.